 “I plan on entering a specialized field as a nurse practitioner, in a doctor’s office setting, where I will have direct one-on-one interactions with patients and hopefully make a positive difference to those I come in contact with.”

 Flaherty is a Southern California native who had what she calls a typical childhood, earned good grades and played competitive soccer.
 On her 18th birthday, she was stricken with Crohn’s disease, an inflammation of the intestines that can cause extreme abdominal pain, weight loss or worse.

 By Flaherty’s reckoning, she was in out of doctor’s offices and hospital emergency rooms for years before the condition could be brought under control.
 It was during that time, Flaherty said, that “I made one of the most significant decisions of my life, for my career, to be a nurse practitioner.
 I want to give back and touch lives, like the medical professionals who touched my life and made such a major difference to me.
 I want to help as many individuals as possible in my lifetime.”

 The desire to go into medicine is starting to run in the family.
-A younger brother also wants to become a nurse practitioner and will enroll at MiraCosta College’s Nursing Program this fall.
+A younger brother also wants to become a nurse practitioner and has enrolled at MiraCosta College’s Nursing Program as well.